airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 :::note

-[Google Analytics Universal Analytics (UA) connector](https://docs.airbyte.com/integrations/sources/google-analytics-v4), uses the older version of Google Analytics, which has been the standard for tracking website and app user behavior since 2012.
+The [Google Analytics Universal Analytics (UA) connector](https://docs.airbyte.com/integrations/sources/google-analytics-v4) utilizes the older version of Google Analytics, which has been the standard for tracking website and app user behavior since 2012.

-Google Analytics 4 (GA4) connector is the latest version of Google Analytics, which was introduced in 2020.
+The Google Analytics 4 (GA4) connector represents the latest version of Google Analytics, introduced in 2020.
 It offers a new data model that emphasizes events and user properties, rather than pageviews and sessions.
-This new model allows for more flexible and customizable reporting, as well as more accurate measurement of user behavior across devices and platforms.
+This updated model allows for more flexibility and customization in reporting, and provides more accurate measurement of user behavior across various devices and platforms.

 :::

 ## Prerequisites

+- A Google Analytics account with access to the property you want to track
-- JSON credentials for the service account that has access to Google Analytics.
-For more details check [instructions](https://support.google.com/analytics/answer/1009702)
+- OAuth or JSON credentials for the service account that has access to Google Analytics.
-- OAuth 2.0 credentials for the service account that has access to Google Analytics
-- Property ID

 ## Step 1: Set up Source